Job Announcements

 Categories: Jobs

-To be eligible for this position, you must either be transfer eligible or take and pass the Fish and Wildlife Technician exam.
+To be eligible for this position, you must either be transfer eligible or take and pass the Environmental Scientist exam/Exam Bulletin.

 You will find additional information about the job in the Duty Statement (PDF).